NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-Transition path sampling provides a general framework for sampling rare reactive trajectories without prior knowledge of the reaction coordinate. \cite{Bolhuis2000, Dellago2002,Dellago2009,Escobedo2009} The idea of sampling directly in path space rather than configuration space was first introduced by Dellago and co-workers \cite{Dellago1998}.
-For a trajectory $X$ of length $L$, the path probability distribution $P$ is defined as \cite{Haeupl2026}
+TPS provides a general framework for sampling rare reactive trajectories without prior knowledge of the reaction coordinate.\cite{Dellago1998, Bolhuis2000, Dellago2002,Dellago2009,Escobedo2009} The method is based on a statistical description of trajectories, which are then sampled using a Markov Chain Monte Carlo procedure.
+For a trajectory $X$ of length $L$, the path probability distribution $P$ is given by\cite{Haeupl2026}